glenfish/keyback-affiliate/src/pages/about.md

 If you have any questions, comments, insights, bug reports, or musings, please [contact us](https://keyback.io/contact).

-Oh by the way, General Beef handles our virtual suggestion box.
-Feel free to sling some arrows.
-He likes constructive criticism. (be nice!)

 We hope to welcome you to our Keyback family 😀